Two Premium Materials, One Important Decision

 Thermal Performance: Both Perform Well

-Steel doors with a polyurethane-injected core achieve U-values of approximately 0.9 to 1.2 W/m2K for a solid panel door.
+Steel doors with an insulated core achieve U-values typically from 1.5 W/m2K for a solid panel door, with thermal-upgrade specifications achieving as low as 0.8 W/m2K.
 Aluminium doors with a similar thermal break system achieve comparable U-values, typically in the range of 1.0 to 1.4 W/m2K.

 In practice, the thermal performance difference between the two is marginal.
 Both significantly outperform timber and composite doors, and both comfortably meet the requirements of Approved Document L for new dwellings.